 Arrest Warrants

-Arrest warrants are issued when the court deems that a person needs to be arrested for an initial crime.
-This is the kind of warrant for which probable cause is needed.
-The police must have evidence that the person in question may have committed the crime in order for an arrest warrant to be issued.
+Arrest warrants are issued when the court deems that law enforcement should arrest a person for an initial crime.
+This is the kind of warrant for which law enforcement needs probable cause.
+The police must have evidence that the person in question may have committed the crime for an arrest warrant to be issued.

 Are the Two Kinds of Warrants Handled Differently?

 Yes.
-If an arrest warrant has been issued for you, this means that law enforcement has serious reason to believe that you have committed a crime and are tasked with bringing you into custody to start processing your case.
-This is the typical scenario in which turning yourself into the police station is an option.
+If the courts issue an arrest warrant for you, this means that law enforcement has serious reason to believe that you have committed a crime and are tasked with bringing you into custody to start processing your case.
+This is the typical scenario in which turning yourself in to the police station is an option.

 However, a bench warrant usually requires law enforcement to bring you directly into court to straighten out the procedural offenses (such as unpaid fines or a previous failure to appear before the court).
 In other words, your destination for these two warrants will be different.

-No matter which type of warrant has been issued for you, the best option is to contact an experienced criminal defense attorney.
-A lawyer will be able to make contact with law enforcement and the court on your behalf in order to begin resolving your warrant.
+No matter which type of California warrant the courts issued for you, the best option is to contact an experienced criminal defense attorney from Simmrin Law Group.
+A lawyer will be able to contact law enforcement and the court on your behalf to begin resolving your warrant.

 Additionally, your attorney can give you counsel on what to say and do while in the presence of court officials.
 This kind of advice can prove invaluable in strengthening your position in court.